Marcus Licinius Crassus Frugi (consul 27)

 Marcus Licinius Crassus Frugi (flourished 1st century AD) was a Roman nobleman of consular rank who lived during the Roman Empire.
 Frugi's mother was an unnamed Roman woman, while his father was consul and governor Marcus Licinius Crassus Frugi.
 Frugi's adoptive paternal grandfather was consul and general Marcus Licinius Crassus the Younger.
 Crassus was the grandson of triumvir Marcus Licinius Crassus and the last known direct descendant of his grandfather.
-He had a sister called Licinia who married the consul Lucius Calpurnius Piso; their son, Gaius Calpurnius Piso, was a conspirator against the Emperor Nero.
+He had a daughter called Licinia who married the consul Lucius Calpurnius Piso; their son, Gaius Calpurnius Piso, was a conspirator against the Emperor Nero.

 Life

 His career as a public figure has been preserved in an inscription preserved at Rome.

 Frugi served as an urban praetor, then in 27 as ordinary consul with Lucius Calpurnius Piso as his colleague.
 Sometime after 44, he served as governor of Mauretania.
 He was also admitted to the Collegium Pontificum, one of the four most prestigious ancient Roman priesthoods.

 When the Emperor Claudius left Rome to complete the conquest of Britain, in the words of Barbara Levick Frugi was one of a "galaxy of consular distinguished for high pretensions or military talent" who accompanied him, thus sharing "the glory -- and were kept from mischief in Rome".
 When Claudius celebrated his victory upon his return to Rome in 43 with a triumph, Frugi was included.
 On this occasion, Claudius exempted Frugi from wearing a purple-bordered toga (he had earned the same honour on a previous occasion).
 Frugi came dressed to the parade in a palm-embroidered tunic and rode a caparisoned charger.